ocaml/dune/doc/concepts.rst

     (libraries (re_export foo)))

 This states that this library explicitly re-exports the interface of ``foo``.
-Concretely, when something depends on ``bar`` it will also be able to see ``foo`` independently of whether :ref:`implicit transitive dependencies<implicit_transitive_deps>` are allowed or not.
-When they are allowed, which is the default, all transitive dependencies are visible whether they are marked as re-exported or not.
+Concretely, when something depends on ``bar``, it will also be able to see ``foo`` independently of whether :ref:`implicit transitive dependencies<implicit_transitive_deps>` are allowed or not.
+When they are allowed, which is the default, all transitive dependencies are visible, whether they are marked as re-exported or not.

 .. _preprocessing-spec:

-Preprocessing specification
+PreprocessingSspecification
 ===========================

 Dune accepts three kinds of preprocessing:

-- ``no_preprocessing``, meaning that files are given as it to the compiler, this is the default
+- ``no_preprocessing`` means that files are given as-is to the compiler, which is the default.
-- ``(action <action>)`` to preprocess files using the given action
+- ``(action <action>)`` is used to preprocess files using the given action.
-- ``(pps <ppx-rewriters-and-flags>)`` to preprocess files using the given list of ppx rewriters
+- ``(pps <ppx-rewriters-and-flags>)`` used to preprocess files using the given list of PPX rewriters.
 - ``(staged_pps <ppx-rewriters-and-flags>)`` is similar to ``(pps ...)``
-  but behave slightly differently and is needed for certain ppx rewriters (see below for details)
+  but behave slightly differently.
+It's needed for certain PPX rewriters (see below for details).
 - ``future_syntax`` is a special value that brings some of the newer OCaml syntaxes to older compilers.
 See :ref:`Future syntax
-  <future-syntax>` for more details
+  <future-syntax>` for more details.

 Dune normally assumes that the compilation pipeline is sequenced as
-follow:
+follows:

 - code generation (including preprocessing)
 - dependency analysis
 - compilation

-Dune uses this fact to optimize the pipeline and in particular share the result of code generation and preprocessing between the dependency analysis and compilation phases.
+Dune uses this fact to optimize the pipeline and, in particular, share the result of code generation and preprocessing between the dependency analysis and compilation phases.
 However, some specific code generators or preprocessors require feedback from the compilation phase.
-As a result they must be applied in stages as follows:
+As a result, they must be applied in stages as follows:

 - first stage of code generation
 - dependency analysis
 - second step of code generation in parallel with compilation

-This is the case for ppx rewriters using the OCaml typer for instance.
-When using such ppx rewriters, you must use ``staged_pps`` instead of ``pps`` in order to force Dune to use the second pipeline, which is slower but necessary in this case.
+This is the case for PPX rewriters using the OCaml type, for instance.
+When using such PPX rewriters, you must use ``staged_pps`` instead of ``pps`` in order to force Dune to use the second pipeline, which is slower but necessary in this case.

 .. _preprocessing-actions:

-Preprocessing with actions
+Preprocessing with Actions
 --------------------------

 ``<action>`` uses the same DSL as described in the `User actions`_ section, and for the same reason given in that section, it will be executed from the root of the current build context.
-It is expected to be an action that reads the file given as only dependency named ``input-file`` and outputs the preprocessed file on its standard output.
+It's expected to be an action that reads the file given as a dependency named ``input-file`` and outputs the preprocessed file on its standard output.

-More precisely, ``(preprocess (action <action>))`` acts as if you had setup a rule for every file of the form:
+More precisely, ``(preprocess (action <action>))`` acts as if you had set up a rule for every file of the form:

    .. code:: lisp